-The San Diego Clinical Laboratory Scientist Program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS - 5600 N. River Rd., Suite 720, Rosemont, IL 60018-5119).
-The sponsoring institution, UC San Diego Health System, and each of the participating affiliate programs of Sharp HealthCare are licensed by the California Department of Public Health, Laboratory Field Services.
-The UC San Diego program is also approved by the UC San Diego School of Medicine Associated Health Professional Education Committee (AHPEC).
+The San Diego Clinical Laboratory Scientist Program consortium is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS; 5600 N. River Rd., Suite 720, Rosemont, IL 60018-5119).
+The sponsoring institution, UC San Diego Health was approved by the CDPH-LFS as a Training Program for Clinical Laboratory Scientists in 2004, and each of the participating affiliate programs of Sharp HealthCare was approved in 2013.

 Note: For more information regarding the program and admission requirements please refer to the PDF's below: